What is efficiency wage theory?

 Although undergraduate level economics is not often discussed explicitly in the news and current affairs, presumably for fear of boring people to death, you can draw parallels to efficiency wage theory in well publicised wage re-structuring in some very well-known companies.
 This should start to show you who is backing efficiency wage theory.

-One example is Amazon who recently increased the wages for their lowest paid staff globally.
-Part of Amazon’s reason for doing this will have been to improve public perception of their business but beneath this are the classic motivations to improve productivity, efficiency and ultimately profitability.
+One example is Amazon who recently orchestrated a pay rise for their lowest paid staff globally.
+Part of Amazon’s reason for doing this will have been to improve public perception of their business but beneath this are the classic motivations to improve productivity, efficiency and ultimately profitability- performance based pay can be key to this.

 By increasing their staffs’ wages from minimum to living wage Amazon will have hoped to gain several desirable changes within their workforce.
 Firstly, they hoped that their employee's desire to hold on to their jobs would increase, resulting in a better work ethic.
 Secondly they expected to have lower staff turnover because the wages they could get elsewhere will now be comparatively less, next they might hope that they will get a spate of new applicants and be able to choose a better standard of employee who is more productive and finally their employees’ health will improve and thus so will the quality of their work.